 Print is the ideal communications medium and a powerful marketing tool.
 But because it has been around for so long, print often gets lost in the enthusiasm for newer options, such as online and social media channels.
 Yet, after all is said and done, print is still the prime communication and promotional vehicle.
 Why?
-Because of its unique characteristics: Print is durable, portable, credible, universal, beautiful and works well with other media.
+Because of its unique characteristics: Print is durable, portable, credible, universal, beautiful, tactile and works well with other media.
 Most important, print works.

 Print Provides a High ROI

-Shoppers Prefer Print
+Shoppers Are Influenced by Print

 The facts cannot be ignored: Print builds brand identification and powers sales.
 It's no wonder print media is still the workhorse of successful marketing and advertising campaigns.

 Click here to download a detailed infographic about the ROI of direct mail.

 InfoTrends, Direct Marketing Production Printing & Value-Added Services: A Strategy for Growth, December 2015,

 Harris Interactive, Goo Online Advertising Survey, January 2014,